The Swamp Way

 }

 Note: Another upside with scopes is that variables defined in the scope are not taking up registers outside the scope.
-The variable name can therefor be reused in other scopes.
+The variable name can therefore be reused in other scopes.

 Associated Functions